xakiru/inViewport/README.md

 ## Usage

-Just take an exemple for this element that have an id `item` .
+Just take an exemple for this element that have an `item` id.
 ```html
 <div id="item">Item 1</div>
 ```